Top 10 Worst Animals to Keep as Pets

 You will also need to provide your venomous snake with a secure habitat.

-This should be an enclosure that is strong enough to contain the snake and have all the necessary features for healthy habitats, such as substrate, heat, and light.
+This should be an enclosure that is strong enough to contain the snake and has all the necessary features for healthy habitats, such as substrate, heat, and light.

-It is also important to feed your venomous snake appropriately; they should only be fed frozen or pre-killed prey items.
+It is also important to feed your venomous snake appropriately; it should only be fed frozen or pre-killed prey.

 In conclusion, venomous snakes are among the worst animals to keep as pets due to their dangerous nature and special care requirements.